-- 1. The Applicant's id checked and the Central administrator logs on to the Web portal.
+1. The Applicant's id checked and the Central administrator logs on to the Web portal.
 The Applicant's personal identification number or coordination number is entered.
-If the Applicant has a short contract and don't have a social security number or coordination number, the sequential number (ordningsnummer) could be generated (for the Applicant) by the Central administrator in a separate routine. - 2.
-Certificates are created and are written down to the card - 3.
+If the Applicant has a short contract and don't have a social security number or coordination number, the sequential number (ordningsnummer) could be generated (for the Applicant) by the Central administrator in a separate routine.

+- 2. Certificates are created and are written down to the card - 3.
 The Applicant receives cards and can start working immediately

-Requesters must complete the online forms at SSIA website, otherwise SSIA can't approve the certificate Application.
+Requesters must complete the online forms at SSIA website, otherwise SSIA can't approve the certificate request.

 The process of requesting a certificate is illustrated above.
-The Agency Registration Agent requester needs to be in the correct role and have a valid certificate from "Swedish Government User CAv1" or "Swedish Government Auth CA v2" to be able to make a Sign CA certificate request.
+The Agency Registration Agent requester needs to be in the correct role and have a valid certificate from "Swedish Government User CAv1" or "Swedish Government Auth CAv2" to be able to make an AuthCA certificate application.